 The web was designed as a distributed system.
 Each node connects to each other which creates a resilient and robust system.

-In contrast Social Media operates as seperate centralised systems.
-Connected but dependant on interfacing via this central component.
+In contrast Social Media operates as separate centralised systems.
+Connected but dependent on interfacing via this central component.
 While they sell themselves as enablers of connection you can see that you what you can connect with only occurs within one network.
 They’ve set themselves up as the middle-man.
 You also can’t branch out between Facebook into Twitter.
 This is not how the Web was designed to work.